 Mississippi Academy of Sciences - Annual meeting, Jackson MS, Feb (1989).

-Observer at conference "On the Problem of Space and Time in Modern Physics",
+Observer at the conference "The Problem of Space and

 Fritzius, R.S., Cosmological Red Shift,